CustomTech Flooring Prep

 Properly installed product requires no special maintenance.

-Properly installed tile will last for more than 60 years.
+Properly installed tile may last for more than 60 years.

-When MegaLite® Crack Prevention Mortar is used as a part of a qualifying full installation system of CUSTOM products, the installation can qualify for up to a lifetime system warranty.
+When MegaLite® Ultimate Crack Prevention Large Format Tile Mortar is used as a part of a qualifying full installation system of CUSTOM products, the installation can qualify for up to a lifetime system warranty.
 CUSTOM will repair and/or replace, at its discretion, the affected area of the system.
 For more information, find details and limitations to this warranty at custombuildingproducts.com.